Nick

 make on your behalf?
 Their address is:

-Regeneration Limited, Shire Hall, High Pavement,
+Nottingham Regeneration Limited, Shire Hall,

 Nottingham NG1 1HN

-to reinforce the point that Government policy
+Incidentally, to reinforce the point that Government

 is for eco-towns and sustainable development, not just cramming